-Schizophrenia is hereditary probability.
-The ability of schizophrenia to pass on the features of its development to descendants
+Schizophrenia is inherited probability.
+The ability of schizophrenia to transmit the characteristics of its development to descendants

-In fact, schizophrenics do not suffer from a split personality, it is a completely different disease.
+In fact, schizophrenics do not suffer from split personality, it is a completely different disease.
 Schizophrenia is a chronic disease associated with mental disorders.
 Patients with schizophrenia have periods of exacerbation and calm.
-This disease is accompanied by auditory and visual hallucinations, the patient is delusional, he may experience speech failures.
-In the world there are less than 1% of people suffering from this disease.
+This disease is accompanied by auditory and visual hallucinations, the patient suffers from delusions, and may have problems with speech.
+In the world, there are less than 1% of people suffering from this disease.
 Until now, medicine has not found an exact answer to the question of what causes this disease.
-How to live with schizophrenia, how to treat it - these questions also do not have unambiguous answers.
+How to live with schizophrenia, how to treat it - these questions also do not have clear answers.
 In this regard, the mysterious disease is shrouded in myths and assumptions.

 Beware of schizophrenia, it is contagious!

-A number of European and American scientists, conducting research, found a molecular trace of retovirus in fluid taken from the head and spinal cord in people with schizophrenia.
-As a result of the study, it turned out that this retrovirus is present in 30% of patients suffering from acute mental disorders.
-And at healthy people traces of the retrovirus could not be found.
-Unlike other viruses that are made of DNA, retroviruses are made of another genetic material, RNA.
-Like HIV, the retrovirus of schizophrenia can form DNA from its RNA for the purpose of further reproduction.
+A number of European and American scientists, conducting research, discovered a molecular trace of a retovirus in a fluid taken from the brain and spinal cord in people suffering from schizophrenia.
+The study revealed that 30% of patients suffering from acute mental disorders have this retrovirus.
+And healthy people No traces of the retrovirus could be found.
+Unlike other viruses, which are made of DNA, retroviruses are made of another genetic material - RNA.
+Like HIV, the schizophrenia retrovirus can form DNA from its RNA for the purpose of further reproduction.
 It is almost impossible to stop this process.
-And if they originated in one person, they can be passed on from generation to generation.
-From which scientists came to the conclusion that schizophrenia, like other neuropsychiatric disorders are viral diseases.
+And if they originate in one person, they can be passed on from generation to generation.
+From which scientists came to the conclusion that schizophrenia, like others neuropsychiatric disorders are viral diseases.

 The newspaper "Arguments and Facts" in issue 38 of September 21, 2005 published an article about famous psychiatrist, doctor medical sciences Etelius Kazanets.
-Ethelius claims that schizophrenia is as easy to contract as any other infection.
-A simple household contact is enough.
-Back in 70, when Kazanets worked at the Research Institute of the Ministry of Health, he heard about a girl who, while living in a communal apartment, contracted schizophrenia from her friend.
+Ethelius argues that schizophrenia is as easy to contract as any other infection.
+Simple everyday contact is enough.
+Back in 70, when Kazanets was working at the Research Institute of the Ministry of Health, he heard about a girl who, while living in a communal apartment, contracted schizophrenia from her friend.
 Ethelius became interested in this fact and began research.
 I conducted statistics on 40 houses and got an unexpected result.
-About 10% of people living with people with schizophrenia also become susceptible to this disease.
-He deduced a pattern that infection depends on the proximity and frequency of communication with the patient.
-Kazanets considered adolescents to be the most susceptible to this disease during their puberty.
-Etelius read his sensational discovery at the capital's forum, and then published it in the foreign press.
-Representatives of the medical community took his statement with hostility, and as a result, Kazanets' career in Russia was over.
-He was fired from the Institute of Forensic Psychiatry.
+About 10% of people living with people with schizophrenia also became susceptible to this disease.
+He derived a pattern that infection depends on the proximity and frequency of communication with the patient.
+Kazanets considered adolescents to be most susceptible to this disease during their puberty.
+Ethelius read out his sensational discovery at the capital's forum, and then published it in the foreign press.
+Representatives of the medical community reacted with hostility to his statement, and as a result, Kazanets’s career in Russia was over.
+He was fired from the Institute of Forensic Psychiatry named after.
 Serbian.
-After that, he lived in Russia for another 10 years in private practice, and then immigrated to the United States.
+After that, he lived in Russia for another 10 years, working in private practice, and then immigrated to the United States.

 Another opinion:

-In 2001, the RBC newspaper published an opinion on this subject by a doctor of medical sciences, neuropsychologist Yevgeny Shaposhnikov.
-Neuropsychologist Claims Really Hard Evidence viral nature no schizophrenia.
+In 2001, the RBC newspaper published an opinion on this topic by doctor of medical sciences, neuropsychologist Evgeniy Shaposhnikov.
+Neuropsychologist says there's really strong evidence viral nature no schizophrenia.
 Schizophrenia refers to internal diseases psyche.
 The reasons for its occurrence are not known.
-There is some risk of hereditary predisposition to this disease.
+There is some risk of a hereditary predisposition to this disease.
 The same as in patients with diabetes mellitus or cancer.
-But this does not mean at all that a woman with schizophrenia will necessarily give birth to a child prone to this disease.
-He explains the effect of the contagiousness of this disease by the following argument.
-If sick, suffering obsessions, persecution mania, etc., is constantly in contact with his loved ones, he constantly tells them about it and as a result can convince them of the reality of the threat.
-Close people become infected not with schizophrenia, but with its symptom, i.e. thought of a schizophrenic, begin to believe in what he says.
+But this does not mean at all that a woman with schizophrenia will necessarily give birth to a child prone to this illness.
+He explains the effect of the contagiousness of this disease with the following argument.
+If you are sick, suffering obsessions, persecution mania, etc., is constantly in contact with his loved ones, he tells them about it all the time and, as a result, can convince them of the reality of the threat.
+Close people become infected not with schizophrenia, but with its symptom, i.e. with the thoughts of a schizophrenic, they begin to believe what he says.

-Other doctors agree that some virus can cause schizophrenia, but reject the fact that this disease is contagious.
-And bring enough weighty argument.
-If this disease were contagious, then all doctors treating schizophrenics would have become infected with this disease long ago.
-They call the causes of the disease: hormonal disorder, disruption of the brain, prolonged traumatic circumstances.
+Other doctors agree that a virus can cause schizophrenia, but reject the fact that the disease is contagious.
+And they bring enough powerful argument.
+If this disease were contagious, then all doctors treating schizophrenics would have long ago become infected with this disease.
+They name the causes of the disease: hormonal disorder, disruption of brain function, long-term traumatic circumstances.

-What to say about opinion ordinary people about this disease, even if experts in the field of medicine did not come to a consensus.
-Among the inhabitants, several myths have formed about this not fully understood disease.
+What can we say about opinion? ordinary people about this disease, even if medical experts have not come to a consensus.
+Several myths have formed among ordinary people about this incompletely studied disease.

-There is an opinion that a schizophrenic can become a result of mistreatment of a person in childhood.
-Actually it is not.
-Poor treatment can only speed up the process in a predisposed child or aggravate the disease.
+There is an opinion that you can become schizophrenic as a result of abuse in childhood.
+Actually this is not true.
+Poor treatment can only speed up the process in a child predisposed to the disease or aggravate the disease.

-The idea that people with schizophrenia are aggressive is also misleading.
+The idea that people with schizophrenia are aggressive is also a misconception.
 Aggression itself is not associated with this disease.
-It is easier to say that if a person is aggressive in life, then during periods of exacerbation of schizophrenia he will be so, and if he is calm by nature, then schizophrenia will not make him aggressive.
-But one should still take into account the fact that these people still carry a certain danger.
-During the period of exacerbation of the disease, they can harm others even from good intentions.
-For example, they want to destroy something in order to escape from alleged persecutors, etc. In addition, such people are very at risk of getting carried away with drug addiction or alcoholism.
-Which in turn shortens their lives.
+It’s easier to say that if a person is aggressive in life, then during periods of exacerbation of schizophrenia he will be so, and if he is calm by nature, then schizophrenia will not make him aggressive.
+But one should still take into account the fact that these people still pose some danger.
+During the period of exacerbation of the disease, they can cause harm to others even with good intentions.
+For example, they will want to destroy something in order to escape from alleged pursuers, etc. In addition, such people are very at risk of becoming addicted to drugs or alcoholism.
+Which in turn shortens their life.

-Some believe that a person can become ill with schizophrenia after committing some unfavorable act.
-And as a result of a strong experience, become a schizophrenic.
-This is also a misconception.
+Some believe that a person can develop schizophrenia after committing some unfavorable act.
+And as a result of a strong experience, become schizophrenic.
+This is also a mistaken opinion.

 All schizophrenics are geniuses.
 There is also such an opinion.
-Indeed, the brain of geniuses works with greater efficiency than the brain common man.
-Perhaps for this reason, mental disorders can occur in many geniuses.
-But this does not mean at all that all patients with schizophrenia are necessarily geniuses.
+Indeed, the brains of geniuses work more efficiently than the brains common man.
+Perhaps for this reason, many geniuses may experience mental disorders.
+But this does not mean that all patients with schizophrenia are necessarily geniuses.

 Is there a cure for schizophrenia?

-Some people believe that people with schizophrenia are simply mentally weak and therefore they cannot cope with their illness.
+Some people believe that people with schizophrenia are simply mentally weak and therefore cannot cope with their illness.
 But schizophrenia is the same disease as, for example, deafness.
-A hard of hearing person cannot begin to hear better only by the effort of his will.
-Most schizophrenics are aware of their illness and seek to get rid of it.
-Of course, in order to understand the disease, they need the support and understanding of people close to them.
+A person who is hard of hearing cannot begin to hear better simply by an effort of his will.
+Most schizophrenics are aware of their illness and strive to get rid of it.
+Of course, to understand the disease they need the support and understanding of people close to them.
 After all, a schizophrenic still needs to believe in the fact that part of the world that they hear and see is unreal.

-But, the truth is that at the moment there is no such medicine that would completely cure a patient with schizophrenia.
-There are only remedies that, to one degree or another, are able to remove or reduce the symptoms of the disease.
+But the truth is that at the moment there is no medicine that would completely cure a patient with schizophrenia.
+There are only remedies that, to one degree or another, can relieve or reduce the symptoms of the disease.
 Thus, they can improve the quality of life of the patient and his loved ones.
-But these drugs usually have negative side effects.
+But such drugs usually have negative side effects.

 But still, even a person with schizophrenia can defeat this disease!

-And there is practical evidence for this.
-The great mathematician is a genius who received nobel prize was a schizophrenic.
-He could not be cured of this disease, but he managed to deceive his illness.
-About this real history filmed wonderful Feature Film"Mind games".
+And there is practical confirmation of this.
+A great mathematician is a genius who received Nobel Prize, was schizophrenic.
+He could not recover from this illness, but he managed to deceive his illness.
+About this real story wonderful shot feature film"Mind Games"

-And if you are interested in a topic when a person, in spite of any life circumstances, sometimes it would seem from absolutely hopeless situation, finds a way to win, you can go to our section "We recommend films" and get acquainted with our rating of films dedicated to the topic: Anything is possible!
+And if you are interested in the topic, when a person, despite any life circumstances, sometimes seems to be out of absolutely hopeless situation, finds a path to victory, you can go to our “We recommend films” section and check out our rating of films dedicated to the topic: Anything is possible!

-Schizophrenia can be contracted just like any other infection.
-Enough elementary household contact.
-So says Eteliy Kazanets, psychiatrist, doctor of medical sciences.
+You can become infected with schizophrenia just like any other infection.
+Basic everyday contact is enough.
+So says Etheliy Kazanets, psychiatrist, doctor of medical sciences.

-FIRST TIME about infectious origin psychiatrist Kazanets thought about schizophrenia in the early 70s, when he worked at the Research Institute of Psychiatry of the Ministry of Health.
-Once he heard a story about a girl.
+FOR THE FIRST TIME about infectious origin psychiatrist Kazanets began to think about schizophrenia in the early 70s, when he worked at the Research Institute of Psychiatry of the Ministry of Health.
+One day he heard a story about a girl.
 She lived in a communal apartment and allegedly contracted schizophrenia from her friend.
-At first, the scientist was suspicious of this, but after analyzing the statistics for more than 40 houses in the area of the Izmailovskaya metro station, he received unexpected results: in those apartments, mostly communal, where people suffering from schizophrenia lived, about 10% of people fall ill, voluntarily or involuntarily. communicating with them ...
-So, the incidence depends on the proximity to the schizophrenic and the duration of contact with him.
-The conclusion was that schizophrenia is a contagious disease.
+At first, the scientist was distrustful of this, but after analyzing statistics on more than 40 houses in the area of the Izmailovskaya metro station, he received unexpected results: in those apartments, mainly communal ones, where people suffering from schizophrenia lived, approximately 10% of people fell ill, voluntarily or involuntarily communicating with them...
+This means that the incidence depends on the proximity to the schizophrenic and the duration of contact with him.
+The conclusion was obvious: schizophrenia is a contagious disease.

-Colleagues who went through the school of Soviet medicine advised: do not stick your head out, keep quiet.
-But Kazanets could not resist: he spoke first at a representative metropolitan forum, then - in the foreign press.
-The reaction was immediate: in 1979 he was offered to resign from the Institute of Forensic Psychiatry.
+Colleagues who went through the school of Soviet medicine advised: keep your head down, keep silent.
+But Kazanets could not resist: he spoke first at a representative metropolitan forum, then in the foreign press.
+The reaction followed immediately: in 1979 he was asked to resign from the Institute of Forensic Psychiatry.
 Serbian.
 The doors of all specialized research institutes were closed to him.
-For 10 years, Kazanets earned money in private practice, then he was forced to leave for the USA, but returned six months later.
-In Moscow, he left the main thing - the "database", patients observed for years.
+For 10 years, Kazanets earned money in private practice, then he was forced to leave for the USA, but returned after six months.
+In Moscow, he still had the main thing - a “database”, patients observed for years.

-Adolescents during puberty are most vulnerable to contracting schizophrenia, says Etely Kazanets. - As a rule, infection occurs at school, and manifests itself later, in 20 years with a little.
-After 25 years, the facts of infection are already rare.
-Contact with the patient should be constant and long - for several years, although not necessarily close.
-Apparently, the danger is fraught with communication with carriers of the virus - members of the family in which the patient lives.
-Infection occurs by airborne droplets or by air.
+Adolescents during puberty are most vulnerable to contracting schizophrenia, says Etelius Kazanets. - As a rule, infection occurs at school, and manifests itself later, in the early 20s.
+After 25 years, cases of infection are already rare.
+Contact with the patient should be constant and long-term - over several years, although not necessarily close.
+Apparently, communication with carriers of the virus - members of the family in which the patient lives - also poses a danger.
+Infection occurs through droplets or the air.

-In order not to get infected, patients should be isolated from others as much as possible.
-But there is no need to set up a ghetto.
-It is necessary to select for them a job that does not involve constant contact with other people, and provide isolated housing.
+To avoid infection, patients should be isolated from others as much as possible.
+But there is no need to create a ghetto.
+It is necessary to select a job for them that does not involve constant contact with other people, and provide them with isolated housing.

-In my opinion, schizophrenia can be completely eliminated.
-First, it is necessary early detection- on the first attack, the first outward signs.
-To do this, I created a whole program.
-The patient should be immediately transferred to modern antipsychotics, they can safely hold on for decades.
-And secondly, the maximum isolation of the patient.
-Plus the prevention of disease in others.
+In my opinion, schizophrenia can be eliminated one hundred percent.
+Firstly, it is necessary early detection- at the first attack, the first external signs.
+I created a whole program for this.
+The patient must be immediately transferred to modern antipsychotics, you can safely stay on them for decades.
+And secondly, maximum isolation of the patient.
+Plus prevention of disease in others.

-WE ASKED well-known experts in psychiatry to comment on the hypothesis of Etelius Kazanets.
+WE ASKED well-known specialists in psychiatry to comment on the hypothesis of Etelius Kazanets.

-The virological nature of schizophrenia was discussed in the 1950s.
+The virological nature of schizophrenia was discussed in the 50s of the last century.
 But the idea has not found any scientific confirmation.

-As for the overcrowding of patients with schizophrenia in some houses: once the head physicians of neuropsychiatric dispensaries were members of the commissions for the distribution of living space and sought to improve the conditions for their patients.
-And sometimes they appeared at home, where there were a lot of our patients.
+As for the overcrowding of patients with schizophrenia in some houses: once upon a time, the head doctors of psychoneurological dispensaries were members of the commissions for the distribution of living space and sought to improve conditions for their patients.
+And sometimes houses appeared where a lot of our patients ended up.

-In world psychiatric practice, there is still no evidence of the viral nature of schizophrenia.
+In world psychiatric practice there is still no evidence of the viral nature of schizophrenia.
 But coincidences are possible.
-There are diseases, such as subacute encephalitis, that external manifestations very similar to schizophrenia.
-And if a person who lived next to a patient with schizophrenia gets sick with it, then from the outside it may seem that he has contracted a mental illness.
+There are diseases - for example, subacute encephalitis - that external manifestations very similar to schizophrenia.
+And if a person who lived next to someone with schizophrenia gets it, then from the outside it may seem that he has contracted a mental illness.

-Schizophrenia is very serious disease, so many experts are studying in depth the question of whether schizophrenia is inherited.
-It is the expressed mental change which gradually causes the complete degradation of a person's personality.
-The disease is accompanied by a whole set of signs and symptoms by which a doctor can make a diagnosis.
+Schizophrenia is very serious illness, therefore, many experts are studying in depth the question of whether schizophrenia is inherited.
+It represents an expressed mental change, which gradually causes complete degradation of a person’s personality.
+The disease is accompanied by a whole set of signs and symptoms, from which a doctor can make a diagnosis.

-The likelihood of schizophrenia being inherited is very high.
-Many people are sure that it is approaching almost one hundred percent.
-The disease affects both women and men.
-Moreover, the pathology is not always clearly reflected in the next of kin.
+The likelihood of inheriting schizophrenia is very high.
+Many people are confident that it is close to one hundred percent.
+Both women and men suffer from the disease.
+Moreover, pathology does not always clearly affect immediate relatives.
 Sometimes its expanded form is found in grandchildren, nephews or cousins.

 Risk factors

 It is very important to know exactly how schizophrenia is transmitted from generation to generation.
-In fact, genetic factor plays a significant role in the transmission of this disease.
+In reality, genetic factor plays a fairly large role in the transmission of this disease.

-• If the disorder manifested itself in one of the twins, then there is about a fifty percent chance that the second child will also suffer from it.
+• If the disorder manifests itself in one baby of twins, then there is about a fifty percent chance that the second child will also suffer from it.

-• A slightly lower risk is the fact if the disease is diagnosed in the grandfather, grandmother, only the mother or only the father.
+• A slightly lower risk is the circumstance if the disease is diagnosed in a grandfather, grandmother, only in the mother, or only in the father.

-• Only one out of eighteen people suffers from the disease if the pathology manifested itself in a distant relative.
+• Only one in eighteen people suffers from the disease if the pathology manifests itself in a distant relative.

-• One person in fifty is able to inherit it if patients psychiatric hospital became an uncle or aunt, as well as cousins, great aunts or grandmothers.
+• One person in fifty is likely to inherit it if patients psychiatric hospital became an uncle or aunt, as well as cousins, great-uncles or grandmothers.

-May with full confidence to say that the person who was diagnosed with the pathology, both through the parents and the older generation of relatives, will suffer from a similar type of mental illness.
+Possible with full confidence to say that the person who has been diagnosed with the pathology, both through his parents and the older generation of relatives, will suffer from this type of mental illness.

-The probability of developing the disease approaches fifty percent if the mother or father suffered from it, as well as both parents at once.
-That is, the transmission of the disease occurs autosomal.
+The probability of developing the disease is close to fifty percent if the mother or father, or both parents, suffered from it.
+That is, transmission of the disease occurs autosomally.

-If only one member of the family was schizophrenic, anyway, the risk factor for inheriting the gene remains quite high.
-How many percent it will be, it is difficult even to guess.
-However, in order to judge with confidence about such a circumstance, it is necessary to undergo a chromosomal analysis.
+If only one family member was schizophrenic, all the same, the risk factor for inheriting the gene remains quite high.
+It’s hard to even guess what percentage it will be.
+However, in order to judge this circumstance with confidence, it is necessary to undergo a chromosome analysis.

 Influence of the male line

-It is important to understand whether schizophrenia is most often inherited from the father, since men are often susceptible to such a disease.
+It is important to understand whether schizophrenia is most often inherited from the father, since men are often susceptible to such an illness.

 This happens because:

-• representatives of the stronger sex fall ill with mental pathology already in childhood or adolescence;
+• representatives of the stronger sex become ill with mental pathology already in childhood or adolescence;

 • their disease progresses rapidly;